 Flowerpot hats off to Devoe, as all the stolen nukes are accounted for – but one!
 So begins the final idiot act of the movie – congruent with the final idiot act of a desperate terrorist (played by a non-threatening, apathetic Marcel Iures), who has the opportunity to detonate the nuclear device in his backpack at any time – keeping in mind that a bomb that powerful would do the same amount of damage no matter where it blows – yet opts to mill aimlessly through New York streets, presenting himself as a target for military rooftop snipers.
 Despite Devoe’s imprecations of “Are We Not Men?!” the snipers refuse to take out the Russian, due to curly-haired American kids getting in the way (strange, that’s never stopped them in real life…).

-When the movie degenerates to the final chase sequence, Devoe gets to perform the action hero staple of Running Over Car Roofs and Sliding Over Car Hoods like a TV cop – he even gets to knock over a bum with a shopping cart!
+When the movie degenerates to the final chase sequence, Devoe gets to perform the action hero staple of Running Over Car Roofs and Sliding Over Car Hoods like a TV cop – he even gets to knock over a homeless guy with a shopping cart!
 This movie has everything!

 Finally we meet the star of our show – The Bomb – replete with easy-to-read big red digital numbers ticking down (Sesame Street was so proud they dedicated a sock puppet to Devoe), which Julia must defuse.
 And the big red numbers only give us two minutes to think about how predictable this whole scenario is – as if the film-makers would risk mussing Nicole Kidman’s makeup by having a bomb explode in her face.
 But wait! – there’s more malarkey: we are told – via Julia’s harried and wholly specious dialogue – that this contraption is a “bomb within a bomb”; that there is a small “normal” bomb that they can detonate which will actually negate the detonation of the “nuclear” bomb, so we can still have our climactic ending (the Pretty Orange Explosion) and yet save civilization!
 (Can I slap someone now, please?
 Preferably the writer.)